Rethinking “A Secular Prayer”

-A few days after posting this narrative about my struggles with the concept of a God.
-Something came to me all of a sudden.
-I think it encapsulates and renders-down all of the essay-links in the history, below.
-I include it now, in whole.
+A few days after posting the “Compendium,” a narrative about my struggles with the concept of a God.
+My morning meditations transitioned into this “Secular Prayer.”
+That was a year before this update, which is being composed mid-December 2021.
+I think it encapsulates and renders-down all of the essay-links in that launch-page. (see link to it, below.)

 A Secular Prayer

 I’ll call You “God,” not from Faith, but from mere belief.
 Maybe someday it will be from pure faith.
 But now I only believe that You are there, reigning over this universe and the multitude of possible universes.
 I say “reign,” because I have no other human word to describe the epitome of everything.
 My conception of Your reign is nothing like the rulership of those weak, fallible, morally-challenged rulers of Earth—whether they be tyrants or well-meaning benefactors.
 I picture Your reign, dear God, as an all-encompassing one, an all infusing one.
 I imagine Your being everywhere, and within everything and everyone in this Universe, even non-Earthly brethren whom we have yet to meet.

 When I pray, I sense that there is no necessary direction.
 There’s no orientation I must ritually assume, because You are everywhere at once.
 I think that all of my earthly brethren sense that omnipresence, because of the occasional inspiration in their own lives.
 Inspire, inspired, inspiration—we so frequently resort to those words.
 Even those who profess to deny Your existence, know cerebrally that the very source and ancient meaning of “inspiration” depends upon the word “spirit.”
 But what other word than “spirit” can describe instances of that astounding insight, even encouragement, coming from the mere ether?